dootsnaps/mc-commands-examples/myCommandShortcut.md

 4. Next define the actual command you want to type to activate your shortcut.
 For now we will just use `/yourCommandName`.
 To do this, run `/mycmd-edit yourCommandName command /yourCommandName`

 5. Now we can start adding the commands that will run when you run `/yourCommandName`.
-We will use _yourFirstCommand_ to symbolize the entire command that you would normally type into the chat.
-To add a command, run `/mycmd-edit yourCommandName runcmd add /yourFirstCommand`
+We will use _yourFirstCommand_ to symbolize the entire command that you would normally type into the chat, including the arguments.
+To add a command, run `/mycmd-edit yourCommandName runcmd add yourFirstCommand`

 6. Repeat step 5 until all your commands are added (e.g. _yourFirstCommand_, _yourSecondCommand_ etc...)